CHRISTINEMUTHEE/Lung-Cancer-/README.md

 - To assess the duration of stay that treatment procedures take to help hospitals  channel their resources and patients to     plan accordingly.
 - To assess the outcome of the cancer patients after discharge from the hospital following various treatment procedures.

+# Collaborators
+Francis Njeri,Christine Muthee,Eliud Munyala, Barbara Juma
+# Project
+You can clone this project from

+Incase of any queries please contact me at xtinemuthee@gmail.com